MLB Rumors: Bryce Harper ‘Out Of The Running’ In Oakland; Manny Machado May Be Close To Deal With Padres

 — Sports Illustrated (@SInow) February 17, 2019

-However, Bowden hedged his bet, just a little, by saying that it’s not outside the realm of possibility that the Nationals, Yankees, or White Sox could swoop in at the last minute with a better offer for Harper.
+However, Bowden hedged his bet — just a little — by saying that it’s not outside the realm of possibility that the Nationals, Yankees, or White Sox could swoop in at the last minute with a better offer for Harper.

 Manny Machado

-Note: UPDATE: ESPN’s Jeff Passan wrote a Twitter post at 12:24 p.m.
-Eastern Time on Tuesday that Machado has signed with the Padres, according to unidentified “league sources.”